JazzMaster/LazGFX/README.md

 SDL AUDIO is encountering a random Pointer bug after failing somewhere (Im assuming it cant find the soundcard device).

+PortAudio/uos doesnt seem to have that problem.

-### Port status
+### Portage status

 WIN32:

 		Win32 port is coming.
 I have VS2017 setup under Win7.
-		M$FT is trying to kill off 7 and 8 again- this time by failing to implement SHA2 in Win7
+		M$FT is trying to kill off 7 and 8 again- this time by failing to implement SHA2 in Win7 WinAPI port is lacking in the way X11 is dodgy...hmmmmmm

 MAC:

-		My Mac mini is in pieces.
-NO DICE right now with XCode.
+		My Mac mini has XCode- I will look at this in a minute.

 Ubuntu:

 		has a serious FPC/Lazarus distribution flaw.
 		I had to "reformat root" and fight the OS to fix it.

-PULL SUBVERSION LATEST and install those packages- do NOT insall system fp-* (nor Lazarus packages) from the system repo.

-		If you do - youll have to find the teeth pullers.

-You can get it working(fixed)- but its a R-PITA.
+		DO NOT INSTALL FPC or Lazarus from the repository!!!!
+		(You have three svn packages to install instead.)

 ### Backends